Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 **DELETE** allows for the deletion of one or more (using the WHERE command) rows from a table.
 Tablename must be specified and care must be taken as this action is irreversible.
 **UPDATE** allows for the manipulation of data contained within columns.
 The use of the WHERE command is essential here or else you could end up updating entire columns of information.
 First the table must be specified, then the new contents, then the WHERE. as with deletion, this action is irreversible.
 **SELECT** is the command used to retrieve one or many records from a table.
 A table must be specified (FROM) as well as at least one column that you want to see the information from.
 An asterisk can be used as a catch-all.
+It is also imperative to make sure are **cleansing** and **preparing** appropriately.
+Disposing of redundant records and fixing errors in data entry will enswure an efficient running of a database.
+Using the previous example of an Author-Book database, you could *insert* the authors name, which would need to be a string of x amount of characters (char(x)) NOT NULL, thus ensuring the id referenced an actual author.
+If an author was no longer stocked in your library, you could delete that author from your library, which would remove the redundant data so that something like a search algorithm would have an easier time finding what you were looking for.
+If an author changed his name, or perhaps became known by another nickname (Christopher Brookmyre is now referred to as 'Chris' Brookmyre) then the records could be updated to reflect this.
+This would be considered cleansing as it would ensure that there were not books related to two different authors that were in fact the same person.
+To view the books of an authour tou could use the SELECT command.
+For example saying SELECT * FROM books WHERE author_id = {AuthorName} would give you a list of all books by that specific author.
+Again this is where cleansing is important.
+Think back in the days when you had an iPod and you would have 5 different spellings/capitalizations of the same artist's name due to dodgy downloads, and how frustrating that was.
+Same principle applies here but the frustration is on a much grander scale.

 ### Q12 Conduct research into a web application (app) and answer the following parts:   50-100 per part
 I will be focusing on **Uber** for this question